camunda-community-hub/eze/README.md

 ### Docker

-EZE can since the 0.8.1 release be run also run via docker.
-The benefits over running a normal Zeebe docker image are the reductions of dependencies and components, which should make start up and execution much more performant.
+EZE can be run via docker.
+The benefits over running a normal Zeebe docker image are, the reductions of dependencies and components, which should make start up and execution much more performant.

 ```sh
 docker run -p 26500:26500 -it ghcr.io/camunda-community-hub/eze:0.8.1